pobeidy1/Experimental-Design-and-Evaluation-of-Deep-Learning-Models-for-COVID-19-Segmentation-and-Detection-/README.md

 - anchor sizes = (8, 16, 32, 64, 128, 256) and
 aspect_ratios = (0.25, 0.5, 1.0, 2.0)

 Mask-RCNN-ResNet-50-FPN-v2  was used as the base model.This version in more precise and has a ResNet-50-FPN backbone from the benchmarking detection with vision transformers [2].

-Table 1 shows the experimental design for this piece of work.
+Table 1 shows the experimental design for this work.

 <div align="center">